 Testing the API with Postman

-In order to test this amazing API, we’ll use Postman (an excellent tool for testing RESTful APIs).
+To test this amazing API, we’ll use Postman (an excellent tool for testing RESTful APIs).
 Postman offers a sleek user interface to make HTML requests, such as GET, POST, PUT/UPDATE, DELETE, and various other request methods.

 Note: Using Postman is straightforward, however, check out this video if you need help getting started.